August 3: Today in Royal History

 August 3, 1460 – Death of James II, King of Scots at Roxburgh Castle in Scotland, buried at Holyrood Abbey in Edinburgh, Scotland

 The “Black Dinner” that occurred during James II’s reign was an inspiration for the famous “Red Wedding” massacre in “The Game of Thrones.”
-James II besieged Roxburgh Castle near the English border in support of King Henry VI of England and was accidentally killed when a cannon nearby where he was standing exploded.
+James II besieged Roxburgh Castle near the English border in support of King Henry VI of England and was accidentally killed when a cannon near where he was standing exploded.
 As with the start of the reigns of James I and James II, Scotland once again had a child king in James III, King of Scots, the son of James II.
 The rest of the Scottish Stuarts, James IV, James V, Mary, Queen of Scots, and James VI, would also be child monarchs.
 James II’s death also continued the violent deaths of the Scottish Stuarts that started with the assassination of his father James I and continued with the deaths in battle of James III and James IV and the beheading of Mary, Queen of Scots.

 Unofficial Royalty: James II, King of Scots